 In 1995, The Chinese University of Hong Kong (CUHK) and Prince of Wales Hospital (PWH) jointly pioneered a research-driven quality improvement programme to understand the causes and consequences of diabetes and improve the quality of ambulatory diabetes care.
 This involved a diabetes nurse-coordinated comprehensive risk assessment programme, in which patient data on risk factors and complications were collected prospectively to establish the Hong Kong Diabetes Registry (HKDR).

-How to manage Diabetes?
+How to manage it?

 Diabetes cannot be treated per se; it needs to be managed.
 Often, one or more of the following options for the management of diabetes are clubbed together for better results.